belle2/basf2/svd/doc/datastore.rst

 	       #. layer, ladder, sensor (VxdID), side
 	       #. cellID
-	       #. amplitudes of the 6 samples, in case of 3-sample events, the last 3 values are set tot zero
+	       #. amplitudes of the 6 samples.
+In case of 3-sample events, the last 3 values are set tot zero

 .. _svdrecos: